 If you are planning to buy a kitten, then you need to know that your hands are full for at least a year.
 You see, pet animals like dogs and cats grow within a year and require a lot of attention during that time.
 A kitten is delivered to pet shops only a few days/weeks old.
 The kitten fits inside your palms.
 However, it is amazing to know that it can grow into a full-grown cat in 12 months or a little more than a year.

 The most amazing things happen during the first ten weeks, which is why you will want to make sure that you are free from your other chores to keep an eye on your new companion.
-In this post, we will briefly read about the kitten development timeline for the first year.
+In this post, we will briefly read about the kitten development timeline for the first year, so you’ll know how to tell how old a kitten is and if their growth is normal.

 1 – 3 weeks: Kittens open their ears and eyes